bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/quick-reference/minifiction.md

 Then go back to the css file of your website and replace the code with the new minified version.

-That’s it!
+That's it!

-Repeat the same process to minify your site’s JavaScript and Html file(s) as well.
+Repeat the same process to minify your site's JavaScript and Html file(s) as well.

 ### Overview&#xA;&#xA;